Taoiseach praises Trump’s efforts for peace in Ukraine and Gaza

 Mr Martin hailed the US president’s work on “peace initiatives” in Ukraine and the Middle East at several engagements across his Washington, DC itinerary on Wednesday.

+“Let us together never cease to strive for peace, prosperity and opportunity for all the world’s children.

+“That would be an extraordinary achievement for the transatlantic relationship and an extraordinary legacy for the ages.”

-Speaking in the Oval Office, Mr Trump said US work on proposals for a 30-day ceasefire in Ukraine had been a “great success”.
+Speaking during their earlier meeting in the Oval Office, Mr Trump said US work on proposals for a 30-day ceasefire in Ukraine had been a “great success”.

 “People are going to Russia right now as we speak and hopefully we can get a ceasefire from Russia.